 Closer to home, Iceland is a fascinating country of mountains, glaciers, volcanoes and geysers – like a geography lesson come to life.

-See more adventure holiday ideas.
+See more adventure holiday destinations.

 Alternatively, take a walking holiday based at a single location.
 This involves less packing and is more relaxed.
 You can also opt for a walking holiday with your own guide with destinations including Morocco and India.
+Details here.